samarara/diwya-portfolio/src/pages/about/index.md

     text: Me in my natural habitat
 artist-statement-title: Artist Statement
 artist-statement: >-
-  Growing up in an apartment building for most of my life has changed my perspective on the places and things that surround us.
+  Growing up in an apartment building for most of my life has shaped my perspective on the places and things that surround us.
 There was no intent for architectural beauty or purpose in that building, but the experiences that it had undergone through time could not be replicated.
 The building was unique,